-Children must be three years of age on or before September 15, 2016 for the Three-Year-Old Program.
-Children must be four years of age on or before September 15, 2016 for the Four-Year-Old Program.
-Registration materials are available from the district Registrar, Becky Anthony, or can be accessed on the district's website.
+Children must be three years of age on or before September 15, 2017 for the Three-Year-Old Program.
+Children must be four years of age on or before September 15, 2017 for the Four-Year-Old Program.
+Registration materials are available in Oviatt office or can be accessed on the district's website.

-Contact information follows:

-Becky Anthony: banthony@norwalk.k12.ia.us

-District website: www.norwalkschools.org
+Contact information follows: District website: www.norwalkschools.org Principal: staylor@norwalk.k12.ia.us

-Principal: staylor@norwalk.k12.ia.us